North India: Flora and fauna

 There are around 500 varieties of mammals, 2000 species of birds, 30,000 types of insects and a wide variety of fish, amphibians and reptiles in the region.
 Animal species in North India include elephant, bengal tiger, indian leopard, snow leopard, sambar (Asiatic stag), chital (spotted deer), hangul (red deer), hog deer, chinkara (Indian gazelle), blackbuck, nilgai (blue bull antelope), porcupine, wild boar, Indian fox, Tibetan sand fox, rhesus monkey, langur, jungle cat, striped hyena, golden jackal, black bear, Himalayan brown bear, sloth bear, and the endangered caracal.

 Reptiles are represented by a large number of snake and lizard species, as well as the ghariyal and crocodiles.
 Venomous snakes found in the region include king cobra and krait.
 Various scorpion, spider and insect species include the commercially useful honeybees, silkworms and lac insects.
 The strikingly coloured bir bahuti is also found in this region.

 The region has a wide variety of birds, including peafowl, parrots, and thousands of immigrant birds, such as the Siberian crane.
 Other birds include pheasants, geese, ducks, mynahs, parakeets, pigeons, cranes (including the celebrated sarus crane), and hornbills. great pied hornbill, Pallas's fishing eagle, grey-headed fishing eagle, red-thighed falconet are found in the Himalayan areas.
 Other birds found here are tawny fish owl, scale-bellied woodpecker, red-breasted parakeet, Himalayan swiftlet, stork-billed kingfisher and Himalayan or white-tailed rubythroat.

 Wildlife parks and reserves

 Important national parks and tiger reserves of North India include:

+Pilibhit Tiger Reserve: It is the most narrowly-forested reserve among all the Tiger reserves of India with density of 11 tigers per 100 km2, The reserve's 97.6% area is located in Pilibhit district and 2.4% in Shahjahanpur district in the Rohilkhand region of Uttar Pradesh.
+The core area of the reserve contains 127 species of mammals, 556 birds species, 37 species of reptiles and 87 species of amphibians, as well as 79 species of fishes, As of August 2025, reserve officials confirmed that reserve's core area hosts more than 79 adult tigers.